 Dog Friendly Hiking Trails in Sedona, AZ

-There are 5 dog friendly hiking trails in Sedona, and 7 more nearby.
+There are 7 dog-friendly hiking trails in Sedona.
 Use the links below to get an overview of each one, see pictures, print directions, and even read reviews from other dog owners.
 Coming from out of town?
 Get a discounted rate on pet friendly hotels in Sedona.

 Pet Friendly Little Horse Trail No. 61

-Little Horse Trail No. 61 Little Horse Trail is dog-friendly.
-Leashed pups are welcome to join you on this classic Sedona trail, where you'll both be surrounded by that familiar red rock that Arizona is famed for.
-This 3.4 mile out and back trail is for all levels of hiker and is handily located just down the road from the mystical epicenter of the area, Sedona.
-The views of the red and rocky landscape are worth the trip alone.
-Red Rock Pass or America the Beautiful Pass required to park at the trailhead.
+Little Horse Trail No. 61 Bring Fido to the dog-friendly Little Horse Trail No. 61 in Sedona, AZ.
+Leashed pups are welcome to join you on this trail, where you'll both be surrounded by the familiar red rock that Arizona is famed for.
+This 3.4-mile out-and-back trail is for all levels of hiker.
+Red Rock Pass or America the Beautiful Pass is required to park at the trailhead.
 See Details

 Pet Friendly West Fork Oak Creek Trailhead